 Plantar fascia is the thick, strong tissue that forms the foot arch at the bottom of the foot.
 This fascia has several roles: it acts as a shock absorber; supports the foot arch; and helps to propel us forward when we walk or run.
-Plantar Fasciitis is the name of the condition when the tissue becomes irritated and inflammed, which can lead to heel pain and stiffness while walking.
+Plantar Fasciitis is the name of the condition when the tissue becomes irritated and inflamed, which can lead to heel pain and stiffness while walking.

 What causes plantar fasciitis?